DominicRehm/myPortfolio/README.md

 <h1>My Portfolio</h1>

+Welcome to my own and first portfolio here on github.

+Landing Page -> Here you can find a short video about my person and som other informations.
-Here you can find my actual portfolio.
+Projects Page -> Here you can find my projects with links to github and preview.

 <h2>Roadmap for future improvements</h2>